seankmartin/NeuroChaT/README.md

 ## Installation

+If you are on Windows, it is possible to use a Graphical version of neurochat, that can be downloaded as a single [executable file](https://github.com/seankmartin/NeuroChaT/releases/tag/v1.1.0).
-Python version 3.5 upwards is required to install neurochat.
+Otherwise, Python version 3.5 upwards is required to install neurochat.
 Installation steps are listed in detail below:

 ### Option 1: Use Pip